USA and the UK

 - Natural-born child to unmarried parents (if the father is the U.S. sponsor, he must undergo a blood test to prove his paternity)

 - Stepchild who was under the age of 18 when their parents got married

 - Adopted child who was under the age of 18 at the time of the adoption.
 (Must have lived with their adoptive U.S. citizen/parent for at least two years

-What is the IR2 Green Card Application Process?
+What is the Application Process for the IR2 Green Card?

 There are two main stages to the IR2 Green Card application process.

-Firstly, the U.S. citizen needs to complete a petition for their child to the U.S. Citizenship and Immigration Services (USCIS).
+First, the U.S. citizen needs to complete a petition on behalf of their child to the U.S. Citizenship and Immigration Services (USCIS).
 If the petition is approved, the child then begins the IR2 Visa application process.

 Whilst these are the two main stages in the application, the full application process is as follows: